eth-protocol-fellows/cohort-five/projects/eods-specification.md

 - eODS EIP
     - Part 1 can be functional on its own
     - Part 2 can be added later
-- I would conssider a success if my project would stand as a starting base for a future POC and client implementation for
+- I would consider a success if my project would stand as a starting base for a future POC and client implementation for
     - full node
     - light client